dearhive/MashShare/readme.txt

 == Changelog ==

 = 2.2.8 =
+* New: Integration of a new share count engine. sharedcount.com and api key is not longer needed.
 * New: Check if '<!-- nextpage -->' is used and share primary url without page parameter
+* New: Complete rewrite of the admin layout.
+New design and better responsibility on mobile devices.
+Main option description below header.
+New sub description below option field.
+* Fix: Change class name Logger to mashsbLogger.
+This fix "redeclare error" on some system
+* Tweak: Add header to the social network tab
+* Tweak: Store all different shares as json string in post meta.
+We can access this.

 = 2.2.7 =
 * New: Translate the word "SHARES" via settings